What do students study?

 All modules are assessed by examinations which last 1½ hours.
 AS Level is assessed by three examinations whilst A2 Level is also assessed by three examinations plus a piece of coursework involving the numerical solution of equations.

 Certification for A2 Further Mathematics is usually taken at the same time as A2 Mathematics.
 The results will be arranged by the exam board to give priority to making sure that A2 Mathematics grade is as high as possible.
 Both the AS and A2 Level require that students sit three papers of 1½ hours each.

-Contact Head of Department, Kris Statham for further information:
+Contact Head of Department, Paul Evans for further information: